nirlipo/personal-web/content/authors/nirlipo/_index.md

 - Visitors
 ---

-I am a Senior Lecturer in Artificial intelligencee at the School of [Computing and Information Systems](https://cis.unimelb.edu.au/), [The University of Melbourne](https://www.unimelb.edu.au/).
+I am an Associate Professor in Artificial intelligencee at the School of [Computing and Information Systems](https://cis.unimelb.edu.au/), [The University of Melbourne](https://www.unimelb.edu.au/).
 I'm a member of the [Agent Lab group](https://cis.unimelb.edu.au/agentlab/) and the [Digital Agriculture, Food and Wine](https://fvas.unimelb.edu.au/research/groups/digital-agriculture-food-and-wine) lab.

 My research focuses on how to introduce different approaches to the problem of inference in **sequential decision problems**, as well as applications to **autonomous systems in agriculture**.